sollecitom/software-product-development-blog/content/posts/2023/2023-11-06-at-the-heart-of-the-burnout-epidemic.md

 There are three components that must co-exist, for the need for self-actualization to be met:

 1. The work must be in pursuit of something meaningful.
-2. The person must feel their work contributes to advancing the company towards the meaningful objective.
-3. The work must exercise the person fully, stretch their limits and, as a consequence, develop them.
+2. The work must exercise the person fully, stretch their limits and, as a consequence, develop them.
+3. The person must feel their work contributes to advancing the company towards the meaningful objective.

 They're all are important, and all are suffering more and more these days.
 Finding a job where these aspects co-exist is becoming increasingly harder, across many professions, and definitely in software product development.

 About the meaning of work, it's rarer and rarer for companies to aim at greatness, to tackle important problems, and to advance society and the human condition.

+The division of labor is increasingly restricting the limits of employees' contribution.
+Companies are more and more divided into people who think and decide, people who operate and manage, and people who do without questions.
+There's also a widespread intentional push for mediocrity and good enough; the days when excellence was encouraged or even expected are long gone.

+Teamwork has lost its meaning.
+Nowadays, it does not mean working together with others towards a shared goal.
+It's about working individually, but exclusively in one area of the domain or business others also work in.

+Overall, people find themselves doing work that doesn't challenge or excite them, with people they don't trust, following plans and decisions made by managers they don't respect.

+# Extrinsic incentives make it worse

 TODO

-- types of burnout: frenetic, under-challenged, worn-out
 - add that the actual impact of burnout is a lot worse, as banks think of productivity as people doing what they're told quickly and efficiently, as opposed to people bringing their whole self into work, telling the company what to do, and shaping both the work and how the work works